BruceEckel/scripts/Coming_out.md

 ## SETTING

 A circle of mismatched chairs in a community center basement.
-Fluorescent lighting.
-A coffee pot on a card table.

 ---